1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Sour or bitter taste at the back of the throat
+• Sour or bitter flavor in the throat

 Causes